ejcurtis/slicer-challenge/README.md

 Really, it would be better to generate the images in a separate task, outside of the request-response cycle.
 For example, using a tool like celery.
 This added too much complexity for this project.

+## Additional comments.

+Part 1-
+In order to creat png files from the DICOM file uploaded to ImageSeries, I created a helper function called DicomToPng.
+See notes about its functionality above the ImageSeries class in models.py.

+I called the DicomToPng function at the end of the ImageSeries class.
+Something I would optimize about this function would be to store the output file in a more organized place.
+Origionally I tried storing the png files in 'media/png/{series_uid}', but my function would not properly read the output folder and would not save the png file, nor make a new voxel file.
+I ran into several errors after this, all related to the voxel method in ImageSeries because the class was looking for a non-existent voxel file and was askng me to set pickling to true.
+I ended up resolving to saving the png files in 'media/{series_uid}', but for scalability I would consider changing this.

+Part 2-
+My image slider is made with a bootstrap carasoul.
+I felt this method was the most practical way to put together an app in a short amount of time.
+The carasoul allows a user to quickly see all png images from an image series.
+I also added my own CSS for styling the page layout for the purpose of showing my knowledge of CSS and flexbox.
+If I where to make this a scalable production app, I would consider changing my styling to all Bootstrap or all CSS depending on the needs of the UI, and how much control I need to have over the styling.

+I added my CSS stylesheets to the base HTML and extended my other two views (image_series_list, image_slider) from this sheet.
+I passed in information to my views in the views.py file and you can see my comments about this process there.
+I additionally creted a dynamic URL using the image series PK as the parameter for the URL.
+You can see my notes about this in the slicer/urls.py file.
+If I were to expand this app, I would ensure this app required a login, and pass session data into the HTTP request due to the sensitivity of medcal information.
+Lastly, I changed the URLs from regex expressions in the slicer/urls.py file because newer versions of django no longer require regex for url paths.

+Tests- I used pytest-django to complete three tests for this app.
+The first test I made was to ensure the DicomToPng function works properly.
+I tested that the function converts dicom files from the dicom_test folder to png_files in the png_file folder.
+To minimize runtime, the test only checks the first file in the png folder.
+I also tested the view functions were correctly rendering my views.
+I passed the two existing http reqests into the image_series_list and
+Conclusion- I would be happy to go over any of the code I wrote in a future code reveiw.
+I had